 Finally, George Herbert offers an arresting poem “Christmas”.

 Blessings in the Lamb,

 Gregory Edward Reynolds

-FROM THE ARCHIVES “ELDER, DEACON, OFFICER TRAINING”
+FROM THE ARCHIVES “CHURCH OFFICES”

 Subject Index Vols 1–20

-Ordained Servant exists to help encourage, inform, and equip church officers for faithful, effective, and God glorifying ministry in the visible church of the Lord Jesus Christ.
+Ordained Servant exists to help encourage, inform, and equip church officers for faithful, effective, and God-glorifying ministry in the visible church of the Lord Jesus Christ.
 Its primary audience is ministers, elders, and deacons of the Orthodox Presbyterian Church, as well as interested officers from other Presbyterian and Reformed churches.
-Through high quality editorials, articles, and book reviews we endeavor to stimulate clear thinking and the consistent practice of historic, confessional Presbyterianism.
+Through high-quality editorials, articles, and book reviews we endeavor to stimulate clear thinking and the consistent practice of historic, confessional Presbyterianism.